DurdonaG/career_outcomes_PhD_Graduates_JHU/README.md

 # Cluster Analysis by Sector Upon Graduation #

 First analysis performed is a cluster analysis by job sector right upon graduation.
 As can be seen in the cluster analysis outcome, standarized cluster anchors are 21, 23, and 4.
-Negative standard deviation here indicate the anchor is below the mean and positive standard deviation indicate being placed above the mean.
+Negative standard deviation here indicates the anchor is below the mean and positive standard deviation indicate being placed above the mean.

 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/Screen%20Shot%202021-03-29%20at%209.40.41%20PM.png)

+In the following scatterplot, clusters can be seen:
 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/clustera%20by%20job%20sector.png)

 # Cluster Analysis by Job Type Upon Graduation #

-Next analysis is a cluster analysis by job type upon graduation:
+Next analysis is a cluster analysis by job type upon graduation.
+Cluster anchors here are 9, 17, and 22: Cellular and Molecular Medicine, Epidomology, and Immunology.

 ![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/ClusterAnalysis%20By%20Job%20Tyoe%20.png)

-![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/Graph%20by%20Job%20type.png)

 After running multiple iterations, we now have the output to graph and summarize the data.
 Here is the output graph for this cluster analysis.
+Following scater plot demonstrates clusters more clearly:
+![](https://github.com/DurdonaG/career_outcomes_PhD_Graduates_JHU/blob/main/Images/Graph%20by%20Job%20type.png)

 ## Conclusion